Independent pricing guide. Not affiliated with Hotjar or Contentsquare. Pricing verified April 2026.

 Hotjar: Session Sampling

 Hotjar records a limited number of sessions per day based on your plan.
-On the Business plan at $99 per month, you capture 500 sessions daily.
-If your site gets 5,000 visitors per day, only 10% are recorded.
-This is fine for qualitative analysis (watching how a few users interact with a form) but unreliable for quantitative conclusions (measuring exact drop-off rates).
-You get a curated sample, not the full picture.
+On Business at $99/mo, you capture 500 sessions daily.
+If your site gets 5,000 visitors/day, only 10% are recorded.
+Fine for qualitative analysis (watching how users interact with a form) but unreliable for quantitative conclusions (measuring exact drop-off rates).

 FullStory: Full Capture

 FullStory captures every session on paid plans.
 All 5,000 daily visitors are recorded and searchable.
 This enables statistical analysis: exact funnel drop-off rates, frustration metrics across all users, and behavioral patterns that require large sample sizes.
-You can search across all sessions for specific actions (users who reached checkout but did not purchase) and get statistically meaningful results.
+You can search across all sessions for specific actions and get statistically meaningful results.

 Feature Comparison